 It's still a stunning phone to hold in the hand, coming with the all-aluminium-and-glass chassis.
 There's no doubt Apple has had a look at the way the iPhone 5 range (well, black and white) chipped so badly around the edges.

-That's apparent already in our iPhone sample within a week, so it looks like you're going to quickly need to stuff your new iPhone 5S in a case the second you release it from its box, lest you leave it in a pocket or bag with change and keys and it comes out looking like it's gone a few rounds with a randy cheese grater.
+But that same issue is apparent already in our iPhone sample within a week, so it looks like you're going to quickly need to stuff your new iPhone 5S in a case the second you release it from its box, lest you leave it in a pocket or bag with change and keys and it comes out looking like it's gone a few rounds with a randy cheese grater.

 The new colours, which include champagne and space grey, are a little odd, but at least promise to show up the scuffs a little less prominently.